 - Limekiln State Park - This stunning State Park combines the grander of Redwood forests and pristine beaches.
 There's also ruins of the old kilns accessible via a trail heading inland.

-- Heart Castle - In the interior of San Simeon you can find this ornate, American version of a castle built in the early 20th century by the publishing magnate William Hearst.
+- Hearst Castle - In the interior of San Simeon you can find this ornate, American version of a castle built in the early 20th century by the publishing magnate William Hearst.

 - Los Osos Oaks State Reserve - Here you can explore a unique central coast oak forest, filled with mosses and lichens hanging from the trees.
 With many flat and well maintained trails, this park is easily accessible for everyone.